Over 210,000 evacuated as floodwaters rise across Punjab following India's water release

 Evacuations carried out with help from Pakistan Army, Rangers, Rescue 1122, PDMA: NDMA chairman

-Commuters ride in a rickshaw through a flooded area of Wazirabad, a town in Punjab province on August 27, 2025.
+Rescuers in a small boat transport residents from the flooded area of Narowal, a city of Punjab, on August 27, 2025.
 Photo: AFP

 LAHORE:

-As floodwaters swell across Punjab following India’s release of water into eastern rivers, the Pakistan Army has been deployed to assist in large-scale rescue and relief operations, with the National Disaster Management Authority (NDMA) confirming that more than 210,000 people have been safely evacuated from vulnerable areas, and no casualties reported so far.
+As floodwaters rise across Punjab following India's release of water into eastern rivers, the Pakistan Army has been deployed to assist in large-scale rescue and relief operations.

 NDMA Chairman Lieutenant General Inam Haider Malik, addressing a press briefing on Wednesday, said that the evacuations have been carried out through coordinated efforts involving the Pakistan Army, Rangers, Rescue 1122, Provincial Disaster Management Authorities (PDMAs), and other civil agencies.